 About 40 percent of those surveyed have no plans to return to physical stores to soon shop for clothing.

-About 40% of those surveyed plan to buy the same or even less clothing at physical stores after vaccination as they do now.
-About 44% of respondents also reported that they do not plan to increase the number of trips to physical outlets for footwear stores.
-For cosmetics stores, the figure was 45%, for luxury goods stores it was 41%, and for electronics stores, it was 43%.
+Approximately 40% of those surveyed intend to shop at physical stores less often after vaccination.
+In addition, 44% of respondents do not intend to visit more physical footwear stores.
+In cosmetics stores, the figure was 45%, in luxury goods stores, it was 41%, and in electronics stores, it was 43%.

-Meanwhile, 53% of respondents said they plan to continue wearing protective masks in stores even after vaccination.
-And 60% said they are refraining from shopping at physical stores for now because of the spike in Covid-19 diseases.
+In the meantime, 53% of respondents plan on wearing protective masks after vaccination.
+As a result of the spike in Covid-19 diseases, 60% of respondents are refraining from shopping at physical stores for now.